Is Orange Wine the New Rosè?

-Have you noticed a new category of wine at your favorite wine bar or in your Instagram feed -- orange wine?
+Have you noticed a new category of wine—orange wine, to be exact—at your favorite wine bar or in your Instagram feed?
 This wine style may be new to you, but it's one of the oldest known wine styles that we know of today.

-It's not just color that gets infused from this production method, it's flavor and texture too.
-The seeds and stems of the grapes contribute tannins -- the compound that makes your tongue pucker up and makes your mouth feel dry -- and most orange wines have some savory or nutty flavors as well.
+It's not just color that gets infused from this production method, it's flavor and texture, too.
+The seeds and stems of the grapes contribute tannin—the compound that makes your tongue pucker up and makes your mouth feel dry—and most orange wines have some savory or nutty flavors as well.